programmer-k/Yonsei-Pwn-College-Challenges/babyrev/level7/testing/README.md

 If the result is 2, XOR with 0x2e.

 To get the original input, use the property that XOR with the same value twice is equlvalent to the original value.
+The original input is written in file `input`.